notsimon/notsimon.github.io/talks/2017-07-20-magnetic-field-interpolation.md

 Novelty of the method:

-- Usage of an attention mechanism
+- Usage of an attention mechanism with a grid of potentials
 - Implemention in a Kalman filter

 # Non-linear version